spsforks/SCons-scons-wiki/Rearchitecture-Overview.md

 | Transverse  |  In graph theory, a graph calculated from an initial graph by reversing the direction of its arcs.

 [1] (((SK:  Greg, I'm trying to educate myself about the graph theory, and this doesn't look like the correct definition of "dual".
-On the face of it, you can't just transform nodes to arcs, because arcs by definition have two endpoints and a node in the original graph with multiple arcs can't suddenly become a an arc in the dual that points to more than two nodes.
+On the face of it, you can't just transform nodes to arcs, because arcs by definition have two endpoints and a node in the original graph with multiple arcs can't suddenly become an arc in the dual that points to more than two nodes.
 The definition I see for "dual" transforms each _plane region_ in the original graph into a node in the dual.
 Please clarify.)))

 ## TODO